10 Healthy Ways to Cope with Stress in Addiction Recovery

 About Stress

-Stress is one of the biggest risk factors for drug and alcohol addiction relapse.
+Stress is one of the biggest risk factors for alcohol and drug addiction relapse.
 It’s a part of life: we cannot avoid it.
 As the National Institute on Drug Abuse reports, managing stress is one of the most important aspects of preventing alcohol or drug relapse.

 Most people deal with some stress each day.
 Small problems build up, such as being late for work or having people ask you the same question five times.
 Sometimes the stress of difficult relationships, lack of work, or having to manage financial concerns makes it hard to focus on the day’s tasks.